core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 On successful processing of the CoAP request, the CoOL server MUST return a CoAP response with a response code 2.04 (Changed).

-A PUT request MUST be processed as an atomic transaction, any of the data node transferred is rejected for any reasons, the entire PUT request MUST be rejected and the CoOL server MUST return an appropriate error response as defined in section 6.
+A PUT request MUST be processed as an atomic transaction, if any of the data node transferred is rejected for any reason, the entire PUT request MUST be rejected and the CoOL server MUST return an appropriate error response as defined in section 6.

 Example:

-In this example, a CoOL client set the default runtime datastore with these data nodes:
+In this example, a CoOL client sets the default runtime datastore with these data nodes:

 * "/system/clock/timezone/timezone-utc-offset/timezone-utc-offset" (SID 1721)